hansglick/adth-tt/README.md

 ### **Prediction**

-In order to use the model to predict the categories of queries contained in a text file, run the following command :
+Tou can predict the categories of queries contained in a text file, run the following command :

 ```
 (adthena) python predict.py -i testset.txt -o predictions.txt -hyper 0.95